montchr/montchr.github.io/resume.md

 - Developed new staff and faculty directory
 - Built Vagrant development environment based on production environment
 - Mentored fellow student workers
-- Encouraged open-source development and a modern workflow
+- Spearheaded use of open-source development and a modern workflow

 #### The Temple News